 Working with Cursor is amazing.
 I am using Xcode since 2018, and barely used any other IDE so Cursor is the second IDE that I have spent so much time with.

 To make my life easier, I started using the .cursorrules in Cursor.
-You can put rules that are added for all the chats and every time you Command+K, making it exactly what I need for my SwiftUI projects.
+You can add rules for all the chats and every time you Command+K, making it exactly what I need for my SwiftUI projects.

 Why Custom Rules?